F.A.Q.

 What does it cost to get tattooed?

 Every shop has a minimum for small tattoos.
 This is for tattoos that take 30 minutes or less to complete.
-At Canvas Tattoo, this price is $150.
-The price for larger tattoos ranges from $180 to $250 per hour, depending on the artist.
+At Canvas Tattoo, this price is $150 for resident artists with 3+ years of experience and $100 for junior artists in their first year of tattooing.
+The price for larger tattoos ranges from $160 or $250 per hour, depending on the artist.
 How many sessions it will take to complete your tattoo will depend on the design, the placement, and your pain tolerance.
+Some artists offer flat rate full day sessions for larger tattoos and that can be discussed at your consultation.

 How can I best prepare for my tattoo?